JimDesu/basis-lang/spec.md

     ;   independent of r's type; each slot carries its own dictionary

 .cmd Tree t :: absorbSpan: Ord lo, Ord hi = ...
-    ;   an implementing method: X-positions are ordinary existential parameters &mdash;
-    ;   the match is the CONTRACT's boundary obligation, not the body's
+    ;   an implementing method: X-positions are ordinary existential parameters — ;   the match is the CONTRACT's boundary obligation, not the body's
 ```